ucsb-cs24/s23/counter/README.md

 - The `++` operator returns a reference to the object it operated on.
 - When running performance tests, the grader will compile your code with the `-O3` option to enable compile-time optimization.
+- When using the interactive interface in `main.cpp`, note that for commands that take a count or value argument, this should come before the key.
+- You can start by only writing your counter and datastore classes.
+As long as you have  a `find()` function on your datastore,  you should be able to pass all the functional tests.
+Then add an index to make it fast.